Tech-Fabric/techfabric/README.md

 npm install
 ```

-This will take some time and will install all packages necessary to run TechFabric and its tasks.
+This will take some time and will install all packages necessary to run TechFabric website and its tasks.

 ### :construction_worker: Development